USDAForestService/gdalraster/README.md

 #### macOS

-Caution seems warranted with regard to mixing source installation and installation of binaries from CRAN or r-universe.
 GDAL and PROJ can be installed with Homebrew:

     brew install pkg-config gdal proj